Mediterranean-Style Lentil Soup Recipe

 1/2 teaspoon ground sumac

-Freshly cracked black pepper to taste
+Freshly cracked black pepper, to taste

 2 cups (480 mL) low-sodium bone broth or vegetable stock

-1 (14-ounce / 400g) can diced tomatoes (with juices)
+1 (14-ounce / 400g) can diced tomatoes, with juices

-1 cup plain Greek-style yogurt (use your homemade yogurt here!)
+1 cup plain Greek-style yogurt

 1/2 cup tahini

-1/2 a small lemon, juiced and zested
+1/2 small lemon, juiced and zested

-1/2 cup fresh parsley, roughly chopped (or substitute with cilantro)
+1/2 cup fresh parsley, roughly chopped

-For serving: Cauliflower rice
+For serving:

 Notes